DannyArends/CTLmapping/README.md

     $ make versionC                                          # Compile the executable
     $ make static                                            # Compile the static library
     $ make shared                                            # Compile the shared library

+C code can also be compiled also into static or dynamic link libraries, when using the appropriate makefile commands.

 #### (D 2.0 version)